BDStanley/markdown-cv/index.md

 ### Presentations

 `2022`
+Squeezed from both sides: the dilemma of Poland’s social-democratic left. *European Forum on the Future of Political Parties: Between regeneration and decline – social democratic parties in Europe*, Rome, 15--16 September 2022.

 Would democratic backsliders be elected to office if only CEE migrants voted? *19th IMISCOE International Conference*, Oslo, 29 June--1 July 2022.

 `2021`